 Video essay 3: Each of you will receive a randomly selected prompt, all of which have the same objective.
 We want you to show us how you handled a challenging situation in your career or personal life.
 For example, we might ask you to tell us about a time you failed to achieve a goal you had set for yourself.

-The is typically an interview-style question and is usually related to the workplace or your leadership skills, for example, “Tell us about a time when you had to make a difficult decision?” or “Tell me about a time when you overcame an obstacle in the workplace.”
+This is typically an interview-style question and is usually related to the workplace or your leadership skills, for example, “Tell us about a time when you had to make a difficult decision?” or “Tell me about a time when you overcame an obstacle in the workplace.”

 The Kellogg application suggests some sample questions that you can use to prepare for video essays.
 You should practice as many times as you like until you get comfortable with the format and technology.
 You may prepare MBA related questions as well as non-work questions about your interests/ passions and volunteer work.
 Add more questions to the list and begin practicing.
-Also, it’s a great idea to seek the help of family or friend and get their feedback on your questions and delivery style so you can improve yourself accordingly in your next recording.
+Also, it’s a great idea to seek the help of family or friends and get their feedback on your questions and delivery style so you can improve yourself accordingly in your next recording.

 You will have 20 seconds to think about the question and up to one minute to give your response.
 So timing is the most important thing to prepare for.
 Please note that you will not get a second chance to record your response to the official video essay questions.
 So make sure to practice to get a clear sense of how much time you need to think and record your response.

-You may be interested in the video interview of a Kellogg alumnus, wherein he shares his preference for Kellogg over other programs, his experiences in and outside of classroom that transformed him, and his advice to the incoming students, specifically international students, about their career goals, involvement in events at Kellogg, and recruitment process.
+You may be interested in the video interview of a Kellogg alumnus, wherein he shares his preference for Kellogg over other programs, his experiences in and outside of the classroom that transformed him, and his advice to the incoming students, specifically international students, about their career goals, involvement in events at Kellogg, and recruitment process.